khamin/redisca/README.rst

 	FlaskRedisca(app)

-Pass optional *autosave=True* parameter to FlaskRedisca constructor and *redisca* will save all known models at the end of request.
+Optional *autosave* constructor parameter tells *redisca* that all known models should be saved at the end of request (if no exception raised).
 Unchanged and deleted instances are ignored.
 If you want to skip locally changed instances use free() method during request life.

 Requirements
 ============